ReDI-School/intro-java/exercises/strings.md

 ### compareTo(String anotherString)

-Write a method that reads two strings from the user and outputs them in lexicographical order.
+Write a program that reads two strings from the user and outputs them in lexicographical order.

 ```text
 Input:
 Banane
 Ananas
 Output: Ananas, Banane

 Input:
 Vanillepudding
 Wirsing